-Student Sexual Misconduct Policy: Duke's Commitment to Title IX
+Student Sexual Misconduct Policy and Procedures: Duke's Commitment to Title IX

 Duke University is committed to encouraging and sustaining a learning and living community that is free from harassment, violence, and prohibited discrimination.
-Consistent with this commitment and Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex/gender in any of the institution’s programs or activities, Duke University has developed this comprehensive Student Sexual Misconduct Policy, applicable to all students.
-Further, Duke conducts extensive education and awareness programs with the goal of preventing and discouraging sexual violence and other forms of Sexual Misconduct.
+In that regard and consistent with federal law (e.g., Title IX of the Education Amendments of 1972 and the Violence Against Women Act), Duke has developed this comprehensive Student Sexual Misconduct Policy, applicable to all students (undergraduate, graduate, professional, or any student enrolled in any Duke program).
+Further, Duke conducts extensive education and awareness programs with the goal of preventing and discouraging sexual/gender violence and other forms of sexual misconduct.

-Dr. Benjamin D. Reese, Vice President of the Office for Institutional Equity (www.duke.edu/web/equity), is the individual responsible for the coordination and administration of Duke’s nondiscrimination and harassment policies generally.
-In addition, Howard Kallem, also in the Office for Institutional Equity, is the Director of Title IX Compliance.
-In this role, Mr. Kallem is responsible for overseeing the university’s Title IX compliance efforts, including this policy and its complaint-resolution procedures.
+Dr. Benjamin D. Reese (919-684-8222, firstname.lastname@example.org), Vice President of the Office for Institutional Equity (www.duke.edu/web/equity), is the individual responsible for the coordination and administration of Duke’s nondiscrimination and harassment policies generally.
+Howard Kallem (919-684-1437, email@example.com), also in the Office for Institutional Equity, is the Director of Title IX Compliance (Title IX Coordinator).
+In this role, Mr. Kallem is responsible for overseeing the university’s Title IX compliance, including this policy and its complaint-resolution procedures; as such, Mr. Kallem receives comments/concerns from students about this policy’s implementation.
 The Office for Institutional Equity is located in Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina, 27708.
-Dr. Reese’s office telephone number is 919-684-8222 and his email address is email@example.com; Mr. Kallem's office telephone number is 919-684-1437 and his email address is firstname.lastname@example.org.

 - submission to such conduct is explicitly or implicitly made a term or condition of an individual’s employment or education; or